meleshkevich/todo-app/README.md

 - Basic styling with CSS and Bootstrap

 To run this project locally:
-- clone branch master with$ git clone https://github.com/meleshkevich/todo-app.git or fork it and then clone it from your forked repo
+- clone branch master with $ git clone https://github.com/meleshkevich/todo-app.git
+  or fork it and then clone it from your forked repo
 - cd todo-app
 - npm install